chrisgrieser/nvim-chainsaw/README.md

 ```

 ### Status line
-This function returns number of log statements *by `nvim-chainsaw`* in the current
+This function returns number of log statements by `nvim-chainsaw` in the current
-buffer.
+buffer, for use in your status line.

 ```lua
 require("chainsaw.visuals.statusline").countInBuffer()